-Every year hundreds of overland trucks cross Africa between Kenya and Cape (or vice versa) on what has become one of the most popular and well established overland routes in the world.
+Every year hundreds of overland trucks cross Africa between Kenya and South Africa on what has become one of the most popular and well established overland routes in the world.
 Overland trucks are large, modified vehicles that seat 20 - 30 travellers and carry all the equipment necessary for camping and cooking on a trip that can last from one to eight weeks.
-By using these vehicles, which are capable of travelling long distances and by camping, costs are considerably cheaper than a luxury safari that utilises flights and luxury lodges.
-The wildlife experiences you will have in the game parks and reserves are no different than those you’d have on a luxury safari.
-(In fact, with 20 pairs of eyes peeled for a glimpse of the rare wild dog, you may have a far more rewarding wildlife experience from the back of an overland truck than on a regular smaller safari.)
+By using these vehicles, which are capable of travelling long distances, and by camping, costs are considerably cheaper than a luxury safari that utilises flights and luxury lodges.
+The wildlife experiences you will have in the game parks and reserves are no different than those you’d have on a luxury safari, in fact, with 20 pairs of eyes peeled for a glimpse of the rare wild dog, you may have a far more rewarding wildlife experience from the back of an overland truck than on a smaller safari.
 Then there is the added excitement of sleeping under the African sky with the far off roar of the lion.
 The beauty is that you can share all these travelling experiences with like-minded travellers, many of whom will leave as friends.
 Camping under the stars, cooking and washing up together, hiking, diving, abseiling, white-water rafting and sharing the odd cold beer or ten - it may not be a luxury holiday, but it’s undoubtedly a lot of fun.

 If you’re the adventurous type who’d rather spend a night roughing it in a rain forest than luxuriating in a boutique hotel, then overlanding is for you.
 With overlanding you experience Africa first-hand - buying and cooking food from markets then sharing a drink with villagers in a local bar.
 It’s perfect for people travelling as a group of friends, a couple or alone.
 Most things are done as a group and chores are shared, so everyone works and plays together.
-If you’re a first-time traveller, joining an overland tour still gives you that sense of adventure, but a Trip Leader, Driver and Safari Cook and the companionship of the group, means you’ll always have backup.
+If you’re a first-time traveller, joining an overland tour still gives you that sense of adventure, but a trip leader, driver and safari cook and the companionship of the group, means you’ll always have backup.
 Finally thanks to the purpose built trucks, most trips get well away from the usual safari circuits and you get to see Africa away from the armies of pop-up minibuses seen in the more popular game parks.
 If you’re looking for a trip which goes beyond a mere holiday and gives you the opportunity to make a lot of new friends and see a lot of new places in a relatively short period of time, then overlanding is for you!

 Where once overland groups would camp in the bush each night, today there are a wide range of great campsites catering for overlanders and the vehicles, with activities, bars, restaurants and excellent facilities.
 Our trips spend the night in a secure campsite every night.
 There are a handful of campsites that may not have a shower or a beer available, though most have running water - whether it is hot or cold, respectively, is another matter!
 Sometimes conditions can be challenging – it may be dusty or rainy, it can get exceedingly hot or very cold – come prepared for the respective season you’re travelling in and you’ll have little to worry about.
 Africa is a vast continent and distances between the highlights we visit can be far apart.
 Some of the drives will be long and there are a few patches where the roads range from lightly bumpy to almost impassable.
 Long driving distances usually require an early start, so expect to marvel at an array of breathtaking African sunrises during your journey.
 There may be a few hiccups in the itinerary when a bridge is washed away or there’s a mechanical emergency.
 But, none of these will spoil your trip if you approach them with the flexible attitude and a good sense of humour.

 On our trips we use two man dome tents with mosquito nets over the door and window areas, a sewn in ground sheet and a separate flysheet, which you share with a fellow traveller.
 If you’re a camping novice, rest assured, the tents are very easy to put up and your trip leader will give you a demonstration.
-You will have to provide your own sleeping bag and sleeping mat and remember a small pillow is always great for extra comfort!
+You will have to provide your own sleeping bag and remember a small pillow is always great for extra comfort!
 There is also the option to camp under the stars instead of in your tent on some occasions, just check with your Trip Leader to see when it is possible to do so.
-There are a few opportunities to upgrade to a dorm bed or single/double room along the way.
+There may also be a few opportunities to upgrade to a dorm bed or single/double room along the way.
 Your Trip Leader will let you know where these opportunities are available and can advise you of the costs involved as you will have to pay the difference between the camping price and the price of the dorm/room.
 Tents have a rain cover that is designed to aid the flow of rain water from the tent sides to the ground.
 These are really effective, but please keep in mind that when camping in the rain one can still expect some dampness and the occasional leak.
 Our tents are maintained regularly to avoid leaks and each vehicle is equipped with a couple of spares to swap out any tents that may be damaged.